nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * As two different models were implemented in CakeCollate, differentiating the commands used for both the models and implementing the interactions between the two models took time to work out.

-* Although the individual project used JavaFx, we were not very familiar with the it.
-Hence, it took some trial and error was required to understand the JavaFx components and how they work.
+* Although the individual project used JavaFX, we were not very familiar with it.
+Hence, it took some trial and error was required to understand the JavaFX components and how they work.

 Achievements of the project: